hanabi/hanabi.github.io/Beginner.md

 * Before this clue, Bob's hand was completely unclued.
 So, with this clue, **three new cards were introduced** - slot 1, slot 2, and slot 5.
 * Before this clue, Bob's chop was slot 5.
 So, since the clue touched his chop and *Chop Focus* has priority, this must be a *Chop Focus Play Clue* on purple 1.
 Bob should play the slot 5 card as purple 1.

+#### Why Chop Focus?

+* At first glance, it might seem unusual that clues are always focused on the chop, even if they are *Play Clues*.
+* If you would like to learn more about why we play this way, read [this section](misc/Convention_Reasons.md#chop-focus).

 <br />

 ## Play Clues & Save Clues